 Original Music.
 This expedition was not going to be the only project along the way.
 Dani has been lately picked up the gitar, so he created some music specially made for this expedition and video.
 The Awereness EP features new songs like "Secrets Now Unknown", "A Hiker`s Journal" and "Awareness".
 If you like the songs on Spotify, feel free to share my music on your videoes too if your want for free.
 It might be come a claim copyright message on SoMe, but contact Dani so he can grant it for you.
 This EP has some new songs highly inspired about nature and just beeing outdoor.
 For others kinda sound of a mix between, Neil Young, Eddie Vedder, Bob Dilan, Simon & Garfunkel & Leonard Cohen and they are kind of big inspirations too:

 Training & Transition to ultralight gear: Light Gear might be expensive, and you could problaby make it with what you have or borrow, however I spend alot of time outdoors, and I have sold and change also my gear a numbered of times over all this year.
 Roufly estimating the cost of gear, I think you could come a long way with 600 dollar or around 9000 +- NOK for a trip like this.
 But you need to be smart in order to travel light, and most important adapt to the miles and weather from mother nature.
-Specially Dani`s gear is more expensive than that estimated price, but this is what he wanted for this trip:
+Specially Dani`s gear is more expensive than that estimated price (due camera gear and such), but this is what he wanted for this trip: